lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 I hereby challenge my thesis committee not to mention the _Azolla_ event once during my defence.
 That being said, this hitch-hiker's guide is not complete without the story.
 Especially so, since it was this research line by Utrecht University geologists that brought _Azolla_ to the attention of the biology department [@Bijl2014].
-A sequence of events that culminated in the _Azolla_ lab being born.
+A sequence of events that culminated in the Utrecht _Azolla_ lab being born.
+A sequence of events that I will shortly reminisce on; this being the last PhD thesis produced by said Utrecht _Azolla_ lab.

 During geological expeditions drilling for Arctic sediment cores, some peculiar structures were found [@Brinkhuis2006].
 This discovery started an intriguing investigation into how one small plant affected Earth's climatic history.